Kabies1/220531-JWA-1/Week3/Day1/Day1.md

 - **Stakeholder**
     - this is the individual/group that the product is being created for
 - **Product Owner**
     - the individual or small team that handle communication between the development team and the stakeholder.
-Typically the product ownder will help determine what features/requirements are necessary, and therfore, are added to the product backlog.
+Typically the product owner will help determine what features/requirements are necessary, and therfore, are added to the product backlog.
 - **Scrum**
     - confusingly, this is the name of a daily meeting that happens when working during a sprint.
 This is also sometimes called a standup.
 During a standup (scrum) the development checks in with each other, describe their tasks for the day, and discuss any blockers among the team members
 - **Scrum master**